aws/aws-eks-best-practices/content/security/docs/pods.md

 # Pod Security

-Pods have a variety of different settings that can strengthen or weaken your overall security posture.
-As a Kubernetes practitioner your chief concern should be preventing a process that’s running in a container from escaping the isolation boundaries of container runtime and gaining access to the underlying host.
+The pod specification includes a variety of different attributes that can strengthen or weaken your overall security posture.
+As a Kubernetes practitioner your chief concern should be preventing a process that’s running in a container from escaping the isolation boundaries of the container runtime and gaining access to the underlying host.

 ### Linux Capabilities